Fall of Kandahar

 The Fall of Kandahar took place in 2001 during the War in Afghanistan.
 After the fall of Mazar-i-Sharif, Kabul and Herat, Kandahar was the last major city under Taliban control.
 Kandahar was where the Taliban movement had originated and where its power base was located, so it was assumed that capturing Kandahar would be difficult.
 The city fell after several weeks of fighting to a force of local militia under Pashtun military commanders and their American advisers.
-The fall of Kandahar signaled the end of organized Taliban control of Afghanistan.
+The fall of Kandahar was the end of organized Taliban control of Afghanistan.

 Background

 Kandahar was held by a mixed garrison of Taliban and al-Qaeda troops.
 The latter were led by Saif al-Adel and mostly consisted of a few hundred Arab mujahideen who had joined the movement in response to the U.S. bombings of Afghanistan.

 Battle

 Operational Detachment Alpha 574 of the U.S. Army Special Forces alongside Hamid Karzai at Kandahar Province in October 2001.

 On 19 October 2001, Rangers from the 3rd Ranger Battalion (75th Ranger Regiment) departed from four Lockheed MC-130 aircraft towards a desert landing strip south of the city, codenamed "Objective Rhino", supported by 750 U.S. soldiers from the United States Army's 101st Airborne Division to create a forward base at Camp Rhino, 100 miles south of Kandahar.

 Anti-Taliban commander Gul Agha Sherzai was contacted by a US Army Special Forces ODA on 18 November.
 His forces numbered about 800 men, but were severely outnumbered and under-equipped.
 After receiving supplies, they moved out on 22 November in a convoy of over 100 vehicles and began advancing on Kandahar through the Arghastan desert.
 Attempting to bypass Taliban strongholds, Sharzai's convoy halted outside the Taliban-held town of Takht-e-pol.
 While trying to negotiate a surrender, the convoy was ambushed by Taliban forces.
 Sharzai's forces drove the Taliban back with the help of American air support.
 The Taliban retreated and abandoned the Takht-e-pol area.

 Before the 15th Marine Expeditionary Unit of the United States Marine Corps arrived at 'Rhino' on 25 November, a recce team from SEAL Team 8 carried out a reconnaissance mission, but were mistakenly engaged by AH-1W Cobra attack helicopters, they managed to get a message to the Marines before anyone was wounded.